tonylpt/WhosInBot-Scala/README.md

         sbt assembly

-    The standalone JAR will be generated at `target/scala-2.12/WhosInBot-Scala-assembly-0.1.jar`.
+    This also runs unit tests by default.
+The standalone JAR will be generated at `target/scala-2.12/WhosInBot-Scala.jar`.

 4. Apply database migrations: